2022

 Betsi Cadwaladr University Local Health… Welsh Ambulance Service Trust

-Concerns summary Ambulance availability is critically low for inter-hospital transfers due to bed blocking and a lack of community care.
+Concerns summary (AI summary) Ambulance availability is critically low for inter-hospital transfers due to bed blocking and a lack of community care.
 Implementation of crucial reviews for intra-hospital transfers, vascular emergency pathways, and an ambulance handover plan has been unacceptably slow.

 All Responded